 The Theodore Roosevelt Natural Area is an expansive 265-acre nature preserve located on Bogue Banks, in the small beach community of Pine Knoll Shores, just minutes from Emerald Isle.
-This natural area protects one of the last remaining maritime forests on the North Carolina coast.
+This undeveloped natural area protects one of the last remaining maritime forests on the North Carolina coast.

 The Theodore Roosevelt Natural Area surrounds the North Carolina Aquarium in Pine Knoll Shores, one of the area’s most popular attractions.
-If you’re planning a visit to the aquarium, a hike along the Roosevelt Nature Trail is a great add-on for the entire family.
+If you’re planning a visit to the aquarium, choose from one of two distinct trails that wind through the expansive area.

 Make plans to explore this pristine undeveloped nature preserve on your next visit to North Carolina’s Crystal Coast.